BarquistLab/ALTIS_repo/README.md

 ### List of workflows

-In the directory **scripts**, you can find the Rmd files to analyze organoid infections with a Shigella Tn5 mutant library [^f1].
+In the directory **scripts**, you can find the Rmd files to analyze organoid infection assays with a Shigella Tn5 mutant library [^f1].
+The files have been tested with R 4.3 and 4.4.

 <div class="columns-2">